junxit/us-congress-bills-110/metadata.md

 - 2008-05-15 — Introduced in Senate
 - 2008-05-15 — Read twice and referred to the Committee on Veterans' Affairs. (text of measure as introduced: CR S4284)
 - 2008-05-15 — Sponsor introductory remarks on measure.
 (CR S4284)
+- 2008-06-26 — Committee on Veterans' Affairs.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2008-09-09 — Committee on Veterans' Affairs.
+Reported by Senator Akaka with an amendment in the nature of a substitute and an amendment to the title.
+With written report No. 110-449.
+Supplemental views filed.
+- 2008-09-09 — Committee on Veterans' Affairs.
+Reported by Senator Akaka with an amendment in the nature of a substitute and an amendment to the title.
+With written report No. 110-449.
+Supplemental views filed.
+- 2008-09-09 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 947.